Mythois/WeatherAppGroupProject/weatherApp/README.md

 We use some simple tests to ensure that the correct weather icons are displayed depending on the weather forecast.
 Furthermore, we have prepared tests with mocked data.
 The application was tested in several different browsers (Safari, Firefox, and Chrome), and we used browser tools to check how the application performs on mobile screens.

-Additionally, we have used snapshot tests to keep track of changes in our components.
+Additionally, we have used snapshot tests, for all our components,to keep track of changes in our components.

 **Component tests:**